plurid/deon/README.md

 ```

-Multi-line values use the backtick <code>`</code>.
-The multi-line string is stripped of any space or new lines before the first character and after the last character.
+Multi-line `value`s are surrounded by backticks <code>`</code>.
+The multi-line string is stripped of any whitespace or new lines before the first non-space character and after the last non-space character.

 ``` deon